 The classic example of a price that may be fixed above the market clearing rate is that of the labor market and a minimum wage, which I will analyse below.

-First of all, lets look again at the standard equilibrium diagram depicting consumer and producer surplus as presented on my page about excess demand.
+First of all, lets look again at the standard market equilibrium graph depicting consumer and producer surplus as presented on my page about excess demand.

 Consumer surplus occurs for all output above the market clearing price of p and below the demand curve, i.e. the blue area as illustrated.

-Producer surplus occurs for all output below the market clearing price, but above the supply curve, i.e. the green area.
+Producer surplus occurs for all output below the market clearing price, but above the supply curve, i.e. the pink area.

 The most efficient price and output combination for society is given by the market clearing price p with an output quantity of q.
 Any other combination will lead to some surplus value being lost i.e. a 'deadweight loss'.
 This is clearly the case with any market that experiences excess supply, as I will now explain.